content-services/zest/release/docs/DomainResponse.md

 `func (o *DomainResponse) HasHideGuardedDistributions() bool`

 HasHideGuardedDistributions returns a boolean if a field has been set.

+### GetDefaultContentGuard

+`func (o *DomainResponse) GetDefaultContentGuard() string`

+GetDefaultContentGuard returns the DefaultContentGuard field if non-nil, zero value otherwise.

+### GetDefaultContentGuardOk

+`func (o *DomainResponse) GetDefaultContentGuardOk() (*string, bool)`

+GetDefaultContentGuardOk returns a tuple with the DefaultContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultContentGuard

+`func (o *DomainResponse) SetDefaultContentGuard(v string)`

+SetDefaultContentGuard sets DefaultContentGuard field to given value.

+### HasDefaultContentGuard

+`func (o *DomainResponse) HasDefaultContentGuard() bool`

+HasDefaultContentGuard returns a boolean if a field has been set.

+### SetDefaultContentGuardNil

+`func (o *DomainResponse) SetDefaultContentGuardNil(b bool)`

+ SetDefaultContentGuardNil sets the value for DefaultContentGuard to be an explicit nil

+### UnsetDefaultContentGuard
+`func (o *DomainResponse) UnsetDefaultContentGuard()`

+UnsetDefaultContentGuard ensures that no value is present for DefaultContentGuard, not even an explicit nil
+### GetDefaultContentGuardPrn

+`func (o *DomainResponse) GetDefaultContentGuardPrn() string`

+GetDefaultContentGuardPrn returns the DefaultContentGuardPrn field if non-nil, zero value otherwise.

+### GetDefaultContentGuardPrnOk

+`func (o *DomainResponse) GetDefaultContentGuardPrnOk() (*string, bool)`

+GetDefaultContentGuardPrnOk returns a tuple with the DefaultContentGuardPrn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultContentGuardPrn

+`func (o *DomainResponse) SetDefaultContentGuardPrn(v string)`

+SetDefaultContentGuardPrn sets DefaultContentGuardPrn field to given value.

+### HasDefaultContentGuardPrn

+`func (o *DomainResponse) HasDefaultContentGuardPrn() bool`

+HasDefaultContentGuardPrn returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)